rwforest/TradingAgents/CONTEXT_LIMITER_SUMMARY.md

 ## Summary

-The context limiter intelligently trims conversation history to stay under token limits while preserving the most important context.
-You can now run all 4 analysts without hitting the 131K token limit!
+The context limiter intelligently trims conversation history to stay under token limits.
+By summarizing dropped messages, it preserves the most important context, allowing you to run all 4 analysts without hitting token limits.